SAVE THE WATER FROM RAIN AND DON'T LET IT ALL DRAIN

 DO NOT pour grease of any kind down sinks, garbage disposals, or other drains.
 Grease builds up inside the pipe and eventually blocks the sewer.
 Grease is the major contributor of a sewer blockage.
 DO NOT flush diapers, sanitary napkins, newspapers, soiled rags, or paper towels down the toilet.
 DO NOT put used oil, paint, solvents, or other chemicals down sewer lines.
 DO NOT plant trees with shallow, spreading root systems near your sewer lateral.
 Tree roots seek water sources and will penetrate any cracks in the sewers.
 The roots can create a dense mat and trap materials.
 NO Fats, Oils & Grease Down the Drain!!

-The Authority has undertaken the rehabilitation of one of the four digesters at the wastewater treatment plant.
-The digesters are cylindrical shaped containers (visible in the above aerial view of the plant) that are used to reduce the mass of the sludge after it is removed from the wastewater and to convert it into a non-hazardous form by heating and mixing the sludge.
-The rehabilitation will consist of two parts.
-The first contract will cover the removal of all of the remaining residuals in the digester followed by the cleaning of the digester.
-Afterwards the inside of the digester will be inspected to determine if any piping or valves need to be replaced.
-This work has been completed.
-The second contract will include the installation of a new mixing device and the repair/replacement of any appurtenances.
-This work is expected to start in January 2017 and be finished by the end of 2017 and is estimated to cost $1,500,000.
+The Authority has completed the rehabilitation of one of the four digesters at the wastewater treatment plant.
+The digesters are cylindrical shaped containers that are used to reduce the mass of the sludge after it is removed from the wastewater and to convert it into a non-hazardous form by heating and mixing the sludge.
+The rehabilitation consisted of two parts.
+The first contract covered the removal of all of the remaining residuals in the digester followed by the cleaning of the digester.
+Afterwards the inside of the digester was inspected to determine if any piping or valves need to be replaced.
+The second contract included the installation of a new mixing device and the repair/replacement of any appurtenances.
+This work costs $1,400,000.

 Construction Update - Sanitary Sewers: